gbdev/gb-asm-tutorial/src/part2/functions.md

 Notice the comment above the function, explaining which registers it takes as input.
 This comment is important so that you know how to interface with the function; assembly has no formal parameters, so comments explaining them are even more important than with other languages.
-We'll see more of this later on.
+We'll see more of those as we progress.

 There are three places in the initialization code where we can use the `Memcpy` function.
 Find each of these copy loops and replace them with a call to `Memcpy`; for this, we use the `call` instruction.